thirumurthis/Learnings/java/java_tricks_and_code_tips.md

 ---------------
 #### 7. Can a static method in class be overridden or overloaded? - NO
   - [Link](https://stackoverflow.com/questions/13695999/polymorphism-and-static-methods)
   - For static, the actual class reference method will be invoked.
-For example, in below code whem using `Car c = new Toyota()`, the Car class make is invoked.
-  - Since static method will not be overriden
+For example, in below code whem using `Car c = new Toyota()`, the `Car.make()` method will be invoked since its static.

 ```java
 public class StaticExamplePolymorphism {
     public static void main(String args[]) {
         Car c = new Toyota();
         c.make();  // Since static method cannot be overriden, the Car make will be invoked